stefnotch/starboard-mathlive/README.md

 `js`: the search thingy is searching for js and suggests the Javascript cell type
 `Enter`: Inserts the Javascript cell

-use starboard-wrap for the demo
+use starboard-editor for the demo https://github.com/stefnotch/starboard-editor

-[native filesystem](https://web.dev/file-system-access/), including opening an entire directory (persist in indexeddb and use this library https://web.dev/browser-fs-access/ )

 Undo and redo support for deleting/adding cells